tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LP_Ins_hvPlot_Demo.md

 * Click and drag the visualization to pane to the left and right.
 Communicate that visualizations panned, allowing for data to be analyzed across time more effectively and efficiently.

 * Select an element on the legend to filter it out.
 Show that this allows data to be hidden as needed.
-This allows data to be curated to specific analytic needs on a case by case basis.
+With just a click, data can be curated to specific analytic needs on the fly, on a case by case basis.

+  * Emphasis to students that this is incredibly difficult to do with standard plotting packages like Pandas and Matplotlib.
+Having this type of functionality included out of the box with hvPlot is not only powerful but ground breaking!
+It would take longer to code the filter than it would a user clicking the legend.

+  * Static visualizations require the underlying data to be changed in order for a visualization to be updated; with interactive visualizations, data can be filtered on demand.

 * Indicate to students that these are just two ways to interact with hvplots.
 Hvplot also provides widgets to interact with teh data.
 These will be reviewed later in the day.